 # import numpy as np

-The first line is the RemoteRF schema toolkit.
+The first line is the RemoteRF schema toolkit. idl_register registers the device type, and idl_expose marks the methods clients can call.
 The other imports are device-specific.
 A dummy test device may not need any vendor imports.
 A HackRF schema may import pyhackrf2 and numpy, while a power meter may import pyvisa.

 Base Class